♫ Listening to: Up and Down by Wavves and Culture Abuse ♫

 Pour the ice cream mixture into an ice cream maker and start churning immediately.

 Roll your cookie dough into ½ inch balls while the ice cream churns.

 Churn the vanilla ice cream until it gets nice and thick.

-Stir in the the cookie dough balls, chocolate chips, and cookie pieces when the ice cream is done churning.
+Stir in the cookie dough balls, cookie pieces, and vegan chocolate chips when the ice cream is done churning.

 Serve immediately if you like soft serve.
 Or transfer the ice cream from the ice cream maker into a tupperware and freeze for awhile if you want to scoop it onto an ice cream cone like I did.
 This will last in the freezer for up to 3 weeks before it starts to get little ice crystals forming on it.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
 Therefore, I only specify organic on the ingredients that really matter - when buying the organic version is the only way to ensure that the item is vegan.